A student working at a desk with classmates

 Key course features

-Please note, student Social Work students must be registered with Social Care Wales, which is the regulatory body for all Social Workers in Wales.
+Please note, Social Work students must be registered with Social Care Wales, which is the regulatory body for all Social Workers in Wales.

 What you will study